Magnonic spin Joule heating and rectification effects: Control over the interfacial conductances and rectification

-{\it Control over the interfacial conductances and rectification.--}To investigate the effect of the spin splitting field $h$ on the transport coefficients given in \cref{eq:G,eq:alpha,eq:kappa}, we define the quantity $P_x = (x_\uparrow - x_\downarrow)/(x_\uparrow + x_\downarrow)$, which we refer to as the polarization of $x$, for $x\in\left\{G,\alpha,\kappa\right\}$, where $\uparrow$ ($\downarrow$) indicates $h > 0$ ($h< 0$).
+To investigate the effect of the spin splitting field $h$ on the transport coefficients given in \cref{eq:G,eq:alpha,eq:kappa}, we define the quantity $P_x = (x_\uparrow - x_\downarrow)/(x_\uparrow + x_\downarrow)$, which we refer to as the polarization of $x$, for $x\in\left\{G,\alpha,\kappa\right\}$, where $\uparrow$ ($\downarrow$) indicates $h > 0$ ($h< 0$).
 The result is shown in \cref{fig:polar}, for $|h| \in \left[0,0.6\right]$ for a range of temperatures $T$.
 It is seen that for the lowest temperature considered, $T/T_c = 0.3$, there is a significant polarization.
 It is negative, indicating that larger currents are to be expected for $h < 0$, consistent with the physical picture presented in \cref{fig:model}(b).
 We also see that the effect diminishes as the temperature of the heterostructure approaches $T_c$, at which point the superconductor transitions to a normal metal, with no modulation of the density of states, and thus no polarization.